KhronosGroup/Vulkan-Profiles/scripts/README.md

 #### Conversion Mode Flags (`--mode`)

 Conversion flags are processed in a deterministic internal pipeline order regardless of the order specified on the command line.
-This multi-phase sequence ensures that all extension dependencies and core promotions are populated first, structural feature/property/format aliases are subsequently expanded across all required structures, redundant inherited definitions are stripped, and capability blocks are consolidated as the final step.
+This multi-phase sequence ensures that all extension dependencies and core promotions are populated first, structural feature/property/format aliases are subsequently expanded across all required structures, redundant inherited definitions are stripped, capability blocks are consolidated, and promoted extensions are cleaned up.

 | Mode Value | Description |
 | --- | --- |